 As all the protagonists of Kellett’s book, Mick Jagger, Eric Clapton, Ginger Baker, Keith Richards to name but a few, suffered from the heritage of WWII as in England rationing of food continued long into the 1950s, bomb craters and destroyed buildings were part of the urban scenery until the 1960s, and the country faced strong economic shortages.
 All in all, it was not a colorful, promising future those protagonists saw themselves in; it was, on the contrary, “all gray.”

 Blues music spoke to a number of British fans, who in the 1950s were still in their teens or early twenties.
 One of the reasons why this black music was much more popular there than in its home country was that British blues fans experienced the music with significant distance from its origins in the rural Mississippi delta or rather bad parts of (American) towns where a white person in the 1940s or 1950s may not be welcome.
-Similarly, the negative associations of the blues with poverty, crime, and violence did not exist in Britain, neither was there a tradition of white racism nor violence against African-Americans that was passed on in families for generations, neither was there a culture of white guilt connected to this.
+Similarly, the negative associations of the blues with poverty, crime, and violence did not exist in Britain, neither was there a tradition of white racism nor violence against African-Americans that was passed on in families for generations, nor was there a culture of white guilt connected to this.

 So a few hundred fans started collecting anything connected with blues music they could get their hands on in Britain: LPs, newspaper articles, books and even blues radio footage.
 This blues network grew steadily, as both books and records were hard to come by.
 While many later rock superstars met in Art School – then for many working-class youths the only alternative to an immediate unsatisfactory career as clerk or technician – the network expanded and meetings, sharing of music and information became essential.